 At BSF, we’re nerds for farming and technology.
 Geek out with us below for how we’re creating the world’s tastiest, most efficient greens in your area.

-Our Climate Controlled Agriculture (CEA) facilities with custom designed and built hydroponic systems to optimize output and minimize the use of resources.
+Our Climate Controlled Agriculture (CEA) facilities with custom designed and built hydroponic systems that optimize output and minimize the use of resources.

 Our plants grow year-round, 365 days a year in a nutrient-dense water solution, harvested at the point of consumption, reducing thousands of miles of transit time, while guaranteeing a significantly longer shelf life.
 This further helps reduce our carbon footprint while simultaneously driving significant advancements in localized food production.